xm0a0qx/softwareengineer-test-task/README.md

 mvn spring-boot:run
 ```

-Docker container can be then deployed to k8s or minicube (in case if it local testing)
+Docker container can be deployed to k8s or minicube (in case if it local testing)

 **Testing**